 Hall 8.0, Room 36

-In this first session, Duncan and I will delve deep into the simplicity and benefits of Storage Policy Based Management (SPBM for short).
-SPBM is the glue that allows vSAN, Virtual Volumes, IO Filters, and even Project Hatchway (persistent volumes for containers) to consume storage with specific data services on a per VM or even VMDK basis.
+In this session, Duncan and I will delve deep into the simplicity and benefits of Storage Policy Based Management (SPBM for short).
+SPBM is the glue that allows vSAN, Virtual Volumes (VVols), IO Filters (VAIO), and vSphere Cloud Provider in Kubernetes (for creating persistent volumes for containers) to consume storage with specific data services on a per VM or even VMDK basis.
 We have lots of demos and will explain how this feature is key to our Software Defined Storage vision at VMware.
 If you’re looking to understand some of the benefits of vSAN or VVols over traditional storage, this might be the session for you.

 See you there.